xamarin/xamarin-forms-samples/CustomRenderers/VideoPlayerDemos/README.md

-VideoPlayerDemos
+Video Player Demos
 ================

 This sample demonstrates renderers for a `VideoPlayer` custom control.

-For more information about this sample see [Implementing a Video Player](http://developer.xamarin.com/guides/xamarin-forms/custom-renderer/video-player/).
+For more information about this sample see [Implementing a Video Player](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/custom-renderer/video-player/).

 Author
 ------